What child support is your child entitled to and how do I calculate it?

 Can I find the amount of maintenance in the tables?

-Determining a specific amount of maintenance is not an exact calculation where you enter a few parameters into a spreadsheet and find the correct result in a few moments.
-Nevertheless, there are manytables and formulas for calculating maintenance on the internet.
-They cannot be taken as indicators of the amount that the court will definitely award, but they can be a valuable guide when we are thinking about how much maintenance our child is entitled to.
+The maintenance tables are a guide for parents who want to find out how much the court might award their child.
+Determining a specific amount of child support is not an exact calculation where you enter a few parameters into a calculator or spreadsheet and find the correct result in a few moments.
+Nevertheless, there are many tables and formulas for calculating child support on the Internet.
+They cannot be taken as indicators of the amount that the court will award us, but they can be a valuable guide when we are thinking about how much child maintenance our child is entitled to.
 Not only do objective circumstances (the income of the parents and the needs of the child) play an important role in determining it, but also the attitude of the parents themselves towards the resources to be spent on the child.
 In principle, maintenance should ensure, or at least approximate to, a financial situation similar to that of a functional family.

 Age of the child Amount of maintenance as % of net wages